A healthy chocolate dessert

-Instead of the suspicious fats usually lurking in rich desserts from eggs and heavy cream and butter, this chocolate pudding hides a Secret Agent known far and wide for his success in fighting disease.
+Instead of the suspicious fats usually lurking in rich desserts from heavy cream and butter, this chocolate pudding hides a secret agent known far and wide for his success in fighting disease.
 His name?
 Detective Avocado.
-Once he was a little green.
-But in this recipe, he’s matured to a ripe, dark brown.

-In fact, this recipe is so chocolatey delicious, you can use it to ice your cakes and muffins!
-Best of all, you won’t even begin to guess how healthy it is.
+Detective avocado’s recipe is so chocolatey, you can use it to ice your cakes and muffins!
+You won’t even begin to guess how healthy it is.

 The Omega affair